What Is Adderall?

 |5-mg||White to Off-white||None||Round|

-Below is a summary of the physical specifications for each extended-release capsule form
+Below is a summary of the physical specifications for each Adderall XR extended release capsule form.

 |Weight (mg)||Color||Pill Imprint||Shape|